About the Journal

 The Journal of Amish and Plain Anabaptist Studies (Print) ISSN 2471-6391

-Outside monographs, plain Anabaptist publications have long been fragmented across many venues, notably the obscure journals of any number of disciplines.
-Consequently, plain Anabaptist-focused research lacked coherence.
-Responding to the need for a focal point, in May 2013, Joseph Donnermeyer and Cory Anderson launched the first issue of JAPAS.
-At the time, both were co-editors; Anderson was a doctoral student of Donnermeyer in the rural sociology program at The Ohio State University.
-Beginning with volume four, issue one in 2016, Anderson took lead editorship with Donnermeyer moving to assistant editor.
+Outside monographs, plain Anabaptist publications have long been scattered across many venues, namely obscure journals across any number of disciplines.
+Consequently, plain Anabaptist-focused research has lacked coherence.
+Responding to the need for a focal point, in May 2013, Joseph Donnermeyer and Cory Anderson launched the first issue of JAPAS, publishing through Ohio State University's Knowledge Bank.
+At the time, both were co-editors.
 During its first years, Elizabeth Cooksey, Mark Louden, Denise Reiling, Steven Reschly, and John Roth served on the editorial board.